jimy-byerley/pymadcad/docs/guide/manipulation.rst

 Bevel
 -----

 An other usual rework operation is cut edges with chamfers or roundings.
-Because `round` is already a math function, we use the term bevel
+Because `round` is already a math function, we use the term filet

 .. code-block:: python